-The Divorce in Illinois Handbook is a free resource for anyone seeking information about divorce in the State of Illinois.
-Within it you will learn:
+The Divorce in Illinois Handbook is a free resource for anyone seeking information about it.
+Within it, you will learn:

-Divorce in Illinois is a very personal situation and there isn’t going to be a one-size-fits-all solution.
-This guide and any information you find on the Internet are simply pieces of information you can use to determine the best path for you, in your unique situation.
-We’ve done our best to provide honest, bias-free information about divorce in Illinois that we think you will find helpful during your process.
-However, this is not legal advice and strongly recommend you speak with an experienced attorney about your divorce in Illinois.
+Divorce in Illinois is a very personal situation, and there isn’t going to be a one-size-fits-all solution.
+This guide and any legal information you find on the Internet are simply pieces of information you can use to determine the best path for you in your unique situation.
+We’ve done our best to provide honest, bias-free information that we think you will find helpful during your process.
+However, this is not legal advice, and we strongly recommend you speak with an experienced attorney.
 Here are 3 reasons to call a divorce attorney right away when thinking about it.
 Even if you plan on filing yourself, there is great value in speaking with an attorney to get some high-level information about the process and make sure you have all the facts.

 Call or email today to schedule your free consultation.

 A divorce can be emotionally and financially draining.
 We totally understand that.
 As a family firm, we know better than others the impact a divorce can have on your day-to-day life.
 Unfortunately, it’s when everything is at peak chaos levels when you should be speaking with an attorney.
 Divorces can have serious and long-lasting financial and custodial ramifications.
 We want to be there to help you navigate the troubled time and ensure you obtain the best outcome possible.